wmo-im/wis2box/docs/source/reference/running/data-pipeline-plugins.rst

 can be used to filter on incoming data based on a regular expression.
 Consult the `bufr2geojson`_ documentation for more information on configuration and templating.

-A typical bufr2geojson plugin workflow would like:
+A typical bufr2geojson plugin workflow definition would be defined as follows:

 .. code-block:: yaml